-Firstly, I would like to express my gratitude to Dr Martin Kahl for his guidance, encouragement and faith throughout this process.
-Thank you to Dr Patricia Schneider for having welcomed me in Hamburg and for the time spent together in Venice.
-Thank you to the Institute for Peace and Security Research for their support throughout the second semester.
+Firstly, I would like to express my gratitude to Dr. Martin Kahl for his guidance and encouragement throughout this process.
+Thank you to Dr. Patricia Schneider and the Institute for Peace and Security Research for their support throughout the second semester.